vikfroberg/cv/README.md

 - Wrote in-house libraries for making Objective-C more functional which gave me a deep understanding of the core concepts of functional programming.
 - Used [Rx](https://github.com/reactivex/rxjs) for declarative rendering similar to the patterns used in React.
-- Worked with tools like Intercom and Mixpanel to collect analytics and make product design decicions based on that data.
+- Worked with tools like Intercom and Mixpanel to collect analytics and make product design decisions based on that data.

 ### Travel the world
 *November 2013 - August 2014*